Author Notes

 Serve over rice or in flour tortillas with sour cream.

-I have been a serious cook from the time I first took an introductory course in French Cooking from a professional chef and cookbook author.
+I have been a serious cook from the time I first took an introductory course in French Cooking from Irena Chalmers, a cookbook author and instructor at the CIA.
 My first love is French cooking but I also value the importance of fresh local ingredients.
 The freshest ingredients seasoned right and prepared with love will result in the perfect meal.

 See what other Food52ers are saying.